Full Face Helmet Guide for Daily Street Riders

 A full face helmet is not the only option for daily riders.
 If you often stop for fuel, quick errands, or short conversations while parked, a modular helmet may be more convenient.
 A modular design gives riders a flip-up front structure that can make non-riding moments easier.

 For Cyril, the A128 is the dual visor modular option.
 It is more relevant for riders who want flip-up convenience, a clear outer shield, an inner sun visor, and more flexibility during changing light conditions.
-If you prefer a fixed full face structure, the FF357 and R1-PRO remain the more direct choices.
+If you prefer a fixed full face structure, Cyril Mad Shark and Cyril R1-PRO remain the more direct choices.

 Final Buying Notes